 We – the Unite for Contemporary Art group and the Free Artists – are protesting right here, right now:

-nor in order to belong to the current elite receiving the majority of funding,
+not for the re-partitioning of culture according to a different party politics, nor in order to belong to the current elite receiving the majority of funding,

-for the wide accessability of culture,
+but for cultural diversity, for the wide accessability of culture, and for democratic rights.

 – – –